agx/feedbackd/doc/Event-naming-spec-0.0.0.md

 #### Notifications

-- camera-focus: The event used when the camera got focus.
+- *camera-focus*: The event used when the camera got focus.
-- camera-shutter: The event used when a photo was taken.
+- *camera-shutter*: The event used when a photo was taken.
-- message-new-instant: The event used when a new IM is received.
+- *message-new-instant*: The event used when a new IM is received.
-- message-new-sms:  The event used when a new sms is received.
+- *message-new-sms*: The event used when a new sms is received.
-- message-new-email:  The event used when a new email is received.
+- *message-new-email*: The event used when a new email is received.
-- message-missed-email: The event used when an email was received but not seen by the user.
+- *message-missed-email*: The event used when an email was received but not seen by the user.
-- message-missed-instant: The event used when a instant message was received but not seen by the user.
+- *message-missed-instant*: The event used when a instant message was received but not seen by the user.
-- message-missed-notification: The event used when a notification was shown but not seen by the user.
+- *message-missed-notification*: The event used when a notification was shown but not seen by the user.
-- message-missed-sms: The event used when a sms message was received but not seen by the user.
+- *message-missed-sms*: The event used when a sms message was received but not seen by the user.
-- phone-incoming-call: The event used when a phone/voip call is coming in.
+- *phone-incoming-call*: The event used when a phone/voip call is coming in.
-- phone-missed-call: The event used when a phone/voip call is was incoming but not answered.
+- *phone-missed-call*: The event used when a phone/voip call is was incoming but not answered.
-- phone-outgoing-busy: The event used when for outgoing phone/voip call when the responder is busy/not available.
+- *phone-outgoing-busy*: The event used when for outgoing phone/voip call when the responder is busy/not available.
-- phone-hangup: The event used when a phone/voip call is hung up.
+- *phone-hangup*: The event used when a phone/voip call is hung up.
-- phone-failure: The event used when a phone/voip call is terminated because of a failure.
+- *phone-failure*: The event used when a phone/voip call is terminated because of a failure.
-- alarm-clock-elapsed: A user configured alarm elapsed.
+- *alarm-clock-elapsed*: A user configured alarm elapsed.
-- timeout-completed: A user configured timeout completed (e.g. a stop watch).
+- *timeout-completed*: A user configured timeout completed (e.g. a stop watch).

 #### Actions

-- message-sent-instant: The sound used when a new IM is sent.
+- *message-sent-instant*: The sound used when a new IM is sent.

 #### Input Events

-- button-pressed:	The event used when a button is pressed.
+- *button-pressed*: The event used when a button is pressed.
-- button-released:  The event used when a button is released.
+- *button-released*: The event used when a button is released.

 ### System Components